A person who doesn’t provide their pet with his basic

 A person who has been shown the proper way, and still

 Standards of Care

-At Piggie Poo Rescue, we want to change the way the world thinks about guinea pigs.
+At Piggie Poo, we want to change the way the world thinks about guinea pigs.
 We want to make people aware.

 For this reason, we have and uphold Standards of Care.

 No matter where you chose to get your guinea pigs, Piggie Poo's Standards of Care. are to preserve the health and well being of your pet.
 They aren't just our standards, but standards for all reputable guinea pig welfare organizations all over the world.

 Here are just a few excellent resources that supplement and reinforce our teachings here at Piggie Poo:

 Piggie Poo has devoted more than a 11 years to caring for over 7,000 piggys within a 7-state radius of Arizona.
 We've seen the direct results of poor care taking.
 Because of our dedication to education, we continually collaborate with experts in the field to develop, and constantly update, our Standards of Care.

 For many years, world-renowned Dr. Kevin Wright mentored our organization and even practiced part time out of our facility before his tragic death in 2014.
 Dr. Wright was Exotic DVM of the Year in 2008, two-time Exotic Speaker of the Year at the North American Veterinary Conference, and he published over 300 articles.